CSymeou/laratest/README.md

 docker exec -it laratest bash
 </pre>

 14) You should now be in the web application container.
 Run the migrations and seeders.
-If prompted to verify that you want to run this command as app is in production, type yes.
+If prompted to verify that you want to run this command as app is in production, type yes. <strong>Note:</strong> The commands to clear and rebuild the config cache may be unnecessary on your end, but do them regardless to prevent MYSQL connection issues later on.
 <pre>
     php artisan migrate
     php artisan db:seed
+    php artisan config:clear
+    php artisan cache:config
+    exit
 </pre>

 15) The docker setup is now ready.
 Now we need to setup nginx to point to our application.
 We'll do this by setting up a reverse proxy to direct traffic to our application to port 8081, and thus to our application.
 First we need to go to define a relevant nginx configuration.